 A traditional hosting model isn't all bad... the benefit of using Episerver with traditional hosting include:

-- You can install whatever reporting, debugging and sale software you require on the server
+Better Capabilities: You can install whatever reporting, debugging and sale software you require on the server

 Episerver Digital Experience Cloud Service (DXC)

 DXC pricing is based on traffic, page hits and performance and as Episerver is handling more of your IT load, the costs are higher than hosting a solution in Azure and managing everything else in-house.
 Like Epi-Find the number of content items you have, the number of page views will all determine how much your monthly cost is.
 If you have limited in-house Episerver and IT infrastructure skills, DXC is a good option as you get a lot of hand-holding that many companies traditionally haven't wanted to deal with.
 The benefit of Using EpiServer With DXC

-- Compliance Benefits, as the client (or dev team), has no direct access to live) also tends to ring nicely in the ears of organisations under compliance checks.
+Compliance: As the client (or dev team), has no direct access to live) also tends to ring nicely in the ears of organisations under compliance checks.
 Add auto-scaling in and it plays nicely with anyone who ever runs a campaign too Like using Everweb.. but on steroids

-- Solution built for scaling, useful if you have sudden spikes in traffic
+Scaling: Useful if you have sudden spikes in traffic

-- As more services are managed for you, the perceived costs are higher than managing it in-house
+Perceived costs: As more services are managed for you, the perceived costs are higher than managing it in-house

-If a company has a large IT infrastructure support for other business critical services, then this might be less appealing than a small company in an attic.
+If a company has a large IT infrastructure support for other business-critical services, then this might be less appealing than a small company in an attic.
 For me, the main choice depends on the level of control and management you want to have over your website.
 If you have to have access to a box to install specialist software on then your options might be limited.
 In most of these cases, though, a look at the architect can usually help.
 DXC isn't the cheapest option, but then again, that's not what it's designed for.
-Like anything, you pay for the quality of server and it's up to you to decide what you want to offload externally and what you want to manage internally.
+Like anything, you pay for the quality of the server and it's up to you to decide what you want to offload externally and what you want to manage internally.
+Happy Coding 🤘